Faulty Thermistor Symptoms

 4. Heat the thermistor, and be sure to take note of any changes, which should be near-immediate.
 If they’re not, your thermistor is most likely in need of replacing.

-Whether you’re testing an A/C thermistor or waning to know how to check the thermistor on a dryer, this process is generally similar.
+No matter if you’re testing an A/C thermistor or you want to know how to check the thermistor on a dryer, this process is pretty simple.

 How to Tell Before a Thermistor Goes Faulty

-Want to get ahead of thermistor failure?
-Generally speaking, symptoms of a faulty thermistor present themselves before the thermistor goes completely bad.
+Want to prevent thermistor failure before it happens?
+You will often see the symptoms of a faulty thermistor present themselves before the thermistor goes completely bad.
 Usually, they are the same or similar issues as faulty thermistor symptoms.
-So, what are symptoms of a faulty thermistor before it goes bad?
-They include:
+How do you prevent yourself from seeing what happens if a thermistor fails?
+Here’s what to look for:

 • Temperature fluctuations